essembeh/gnome-extensions-cli/README.md

 - Automatically select the compatible version to install for your Gnome Shell
 - Automatic Gnome Shell restart if needed
 - Update all your extensions with one command: `gnome-extensions-cli update`
-- You can also uninstall, enable and disable extensions and open preferences
+- You can also uninstall, enable or disable extensions and open preferences

 # Install